Dr. David Schwartzberg (Class of 2011): The Anatomy of a Surgeon

 Putting in the Work

 After just falling short of getting into a U.S. medical school, Dr. Schwartzberg considered spending two years performing research in a lab and retaking the MCATs before reapplying to U.S. medical schools again or forging ahead and applying to a Caribbean medical school.
-He enrolled at AUA, where he proved U.S. medical school admission committees wrong: he excelled during Basic Sciences and won the Phi Delta Epsilon International Medical Fraternity’s Outstanding Medical Student award while becoming an anatomy prosector and teaching assistant.
+He enrolled at AUA, where he proved U.S. medical school admission committees wrong: he excelled during Preclinical Sciences and won the Phi Delta Epsilon International Medical Fraternity’s Outstanding Medical Student award while becoming an anatomy prosector and teaching assistant.

 He chose AUA over Ross and St. George’s because he could complete all of his clinical rotations close to home in New York, at the same locations that U.S. medical students rotate.
 For his electives, he focused exclusively on surgery and pursued research opportunities that would eventually land him his position at NYU.